Australia is blessed with thousands of native edible plants, yet not many people know this.

 D pruriens bears fruit in winter in its natural habitat but in cultivation, fruiting may extend to other seasons.
 This species will bear in year five or six or later.

-Fruit contains infertile seeds so propagation is done clump division, cuttings or from suckers.
+Fruit of D. johnsonii is infertile so propagation is done by clump division, cuttings or from suckers.
+The other species can be propagated by seed as well as the other methods.
 Davidson’s plum can be found in some nurseries around the country including Melbourne.
 It can also be ordered online.

 Pests and Diseases